Chair for The School of Health Sciences

 Senior Laboratory Instructor III, Bachelor of Health Sciences

-Anne Sommerfeld began her career in nursing after graduating with an Honours Bachelor Science in Nursing at Lakehead University in Thunder Bay.
+Anne Sommerfeld began her career in nursing after graduating from Lakehead University in Thunder Bay.
 Her nursing career included rotations in pediatrics, geriatrics, cardiac telemetry, palliative care, general medicine and emergency room in Fergus and Kitchener-Waterloo, Ontario.
-For the last 8 years, Anne has been in Prince George.
-Completing her Master’s of Science in Community Health Science in 2012, her latest accomplishment is a Leading for Learning Graduate Certificate in 2015.
-Recent clinical work involves nursing palliative care and clinical education at Rotary Hospice House.
-Teaching areas include anatomy and physiology, nutrition and introduction to health, Anne volunteers in the community, enjoys gardening and spending time with her family.
+For the last 12 years, Anne has been in Prince George.
+Completing her Master’s of Science in Community Health Science in 2012, and a Leading for Learning Graduate Certificate in 2015.
+Her doctoral work at Western centred on an organizational improvement plan to increase regional delivery of academic courses.
+Recent clinical work involves nursing palliative care and clinical education at Rotary Hospice House for 7 years.
+Teaching areas include anatomy and physiology, nutrition and introduction to health as well as online learning.
+Anne enjoys gardening, reading science fiction and meandering around BC with her family.

 PhD MSc (Northern British Columbia) BA (British Columbia)